mrslv-bss/yorbox/README.md

 ![Image alt](https://github.com/BassTechnologies/CircleStorage/raw/master/img/Circle_Storage.png)
-# About Circle Storage
+# Circle Storage - What is it?

->Circle Storage - portable box with circle mechanism.
+>Circle Storage - The smart box with circle delivery system will surely amaze your friends and relatives.
-It looks like a box closed on all sides, on the cover of which a display is located.
-Below the center place for the put/place hole.

->Auxiliary buttons are installed on the side.
+>4 boxes of 7x5x1.5cm will allow you to store small details in a completely new way.
+The carousel, which is located in the center of the structure, delivers your chosen slot with a box into a special, mechanical window.
+The slot is selecting by pressing the touch button and displaying the current information on the LCD display.

+>Very impressive.

+>The design does not have its own box mounts, so for this a system of two servos in the “hooks” at the end was created.
+When the structure is not using, the servos keep the boxes in place, which makes transporting the structure easy.

+>Compared to other boxes, circle storage looks futuristic, expensive and technologically advanced.
+Like every new product, circle storage also has its drawbacks.
+But let's say directly - which technologies are not accompanied by defects?

+>Simple organizers - this is the last century, it's time to change.
+Let it be my challenge to mediocrity!

 ![Image alt](https://img.shields.io/badge/Sketch%20memory-34%25-green)